 In Surah Ale Imran, the Quran says “O believers!
 Believe strongly.”

 These verses make it clear, in order to be a true believer one has to have a firm belief, fear and deep trust in Allah.
-This deep faith and conviction is then displayed by praying continuously, and giving generously in God’s way.
+This deep faith and conviction are then displayed by praying continuously and giving generously in God’s way.
 The outcomes and the fruits of such behaviour are mentioned as receiving high status with the Lord, His forgiveness and abundant provisions.